decidim/decidim-bulletin-board/bulletin_board/server/README.md

 ```

-Note: you should add SSL configuration, for instance with [letsencrypt](https://certbot.eff.org/lets-encrypt)
+Note: you should add SSL configuration, for instance with [Let's Encrypt](https://certbot.eff.org/lets-encrypt)

 This server is ready, you can access the hompage either at https://localhost:8000 or https:/you-server.com depending on your final configuration.